EllieJudge/2.5---TR---Fundamentals---Intro-to-Mars-Rover/README.md

 ## Expected Output:

-Rover 1's end position: 1 3 N
+Rover 1's end position: 1 3 N ✅

-Rover 2's end position: 5 1 E
+Rover 2's end position: 5 1 E ✅

 -------------------------------------------

 ## The Solution:

-- This solution returns the correct final position a Rover
+- This solution returns the correct final position of a Rover

-- The solution also creates an array of the different rovers on Mars with their final positions, that Rover's upper-right coordinate of the plateau it's on and their names so they can be easily identified.
+- The solution also creates an array of the different rovers on Mars with their final positions, the upper-right coordinate of the Rover's plateau and the Rover's names so they can be easily identified.
 This information is logged to the console

 - This solution checks instructions and initial co-ordinates sent from Ground Control are valid before embarking on a Rover journey